cbonoz/vocalcoin/README.md

 - Better sorting/searching/filtering of issues on the map. i.e. finding by categories or creators.
 - Implement remaining use cases for Vocal coin
-- Potentially make Vocal purchase-able on the Ethereum blockchain.
-One unit of Vocal today might be redeemable for some amount of political value, but might be worth much more in the future (offers speculative value).
 - Interaction/Trading between users
 - Improve UI / Remaining Beta Bug Fixes